Policy-Metric/Website/content/about.md

 Now a Research Associate at the Economic Statistics Centre of Excellence (ESCoE), he is working on a project exploring methods for improving coherence and balance in the national accounts framework — an area where his technical expertise and real-world experience make him uniquely qualified.

-David's experience covers multiple aspects of the public sector including councils, police and fire services housing.
-He has also worked witht he third sector and been a charity trustee and treasurer.
+David's experience covers multiple aspects of the public sector including councils, police and fire services and housing.
+He has also worked witht the third sector and been a charity trustee and treasurer.

 Away from official statistics, David is currently exploring different use cases for generative AI — including as a personal trainer, cookery teacher, and thinking partner for curiosity-driven conversations.